alexstrandberg/Raspberry-Pi-Security-System/README.md

 - A PHP webpage displays the latest video taken when an intruder has been detected.

+[Fritzing](http://fritzing.org/home/) is needed to view the schematic file

 Check out the video for this project: http://youtu.be/uBYMG-eWFFg